-Biomimicry is an innovative, random matrix, coastal restoration system that harvests sand from storm winds.
-Safe Harbor Environmental developed this minimal profile system during a Barrier Dune restoration in Truro, Cape Cod, following 5 failures at the toe of the dune.
+Biomimicry is an innovative, coastal restoration system that mimics the profile and random matrix of native vegetation.
+Biomimicry also mimics the performance of native vegetation by collecting and stabilizing sand from storm winds.
+Safe Harbor Environmental developed this minimal profile system during a Barrier Dune restoration in Truro, Cape Cod.
 The broken Dune had over washed into a fresh water marsh for 19 yrs.
 Safe Harbor’s restoration systems collected 22-24 vertical feet of new sand In 26 months.
 The cross section profile of the restored Barrier Dune was 600 square feet.

 Please download your own copy of our free publication below: